Top of the page

 Let your loved ones know what's happening.
 Their support and understanding can help you deal with these feelings.
 And with time and support from the people around you, you can learn ways to adjust to life after a stroke.

 After a stroke, some people feel like they have lost control of their emotions.
-These feelings can come from one or both of these two causes:
+These feelings can come from one or both of two causes.

 To deal with your emotions: